M1v1savva/M1v1savva/README.md

 ### Hi! 👋

-My name is Ivan or simply Vanya, I am an ML developer. <br/>
+My name is Ivan or simply Vanya, I am a Freelance ML and Web developer. <br/>
 My (main) interests are Algorithmic Optimization, Deep Learning and GenAI. <br/>
 I currently live in the Netherlands, where I work on my MSc degree in AI. <br/>